F365-X/ragweaver/README.md

 ## **Purpose (English)**

-Ragweaver is a command-line tool designed to prepare your local Git repositories or directories for use with Retrieval Augmented Generation (RAG) systems.
+ragweaver is a command-line tool designed to prepare your local Git repositories or directories for use with Retrieval Augmented Generation (RAG) systems.
 It achieves this by traversing the file structure and outputting the contents as a single text file, optimized for embedding in a vector database.
 Key features include:

 - **.ragignore Support:** Define files and folders to be excluded from processing, similar to .gitignore.
 Supports comments (\#) and Bash-compatible glob patterns (including \*\*).